martin-beran/fpga/mb50/README.md

 _Names_ refer to instructions, registers (normal and CSRs), labels, constants, and macros defined elsewhere in the program.
-All instruction mnemonic names and canonical register names are implicitly defined in each source file.
+All instruction mnemonic names and register names are implicitly defined in each source file.
 It is an error to define a single name (implicitly or explicitly) multiple times in the same file.
 A name can be:

 - _unqualified_ – a single identifier; it refers to the global definition of the name; it is an error if there are multiple definition of the name in the